andreasvc/disco-dop/docs/fileformats.rst

 discbracket
 ^^^^^^^^^^^
-A corpus format for discontinuous trees in bracket notation, where the leaves are indices pointing to words in a separately specified sentence.
+A corpus format for discontinuous trees in bracket notation, where the leaves are prefixed with indices indicating word order.

 For example::

-    (S (NP 1) (VP (VB 0) (JJ 2)) (?
-3)) is John rich ?
+    (S (VP (VB 0=is) (JJ 2=rich)) (NP 1=John) (?
+3=?))

-Note that the tree and the sentence are separated by a tab, while the words in the sentence are separated by spaces.
-There is one tree and sentence per line.
+    (sentence: is John rich ?)

+Note that the leaves are not in the same order as in the sentence.
+The leaves must be sorted by the indices to get the right order.
+There is one parse tree line.
 Compared to Negra's export format, this format lacks morphology, lemmas and functional edges.
-On the other hand, it is very close to the internal representation employed here, so it can be read efficiently.
+On the other hand, it is close to the internal representation employed here, so it can be read efficiently.

 This format is supported when input is read incrementally from